anton-bushuiev/PPIRef/README.md

 ## How to use

 The PPIRef dataset is available on [Zenodo](https://zenodo.org/records/10700674).
 We recommended downloading it and putting under `ppiref/data/ppiref`.
-This can be done automatically by running (see below on how to install the ppiref pacakge) to download the 6A interfaces:
+This can be done automatically by running the following command to download all 6A interfaces in .pdb files (see below on how to install the ppiref pacakge):
 ```python
 from ppiref.utils.misc import download_from_zenodo
 download_from_zenodo('ppi_6A.zip')